-- 1. The recent financial crisis has shown the fundamental importance of liquidity for credit institutions, as insufficient liquidity poses an immediate threat to their continuity.
-One of the main lessons learned is that their liquidity risk management has to ensure their ability to fulfil their payment obligations at all times, even under adverse conditions. - 2.
+- 1. The recent financial crisis has shown the fundamental importance of liquidity1 for credit institutions, as insufficient liquidity poses an immediate threat to their continuity.
+One of the main lessons learned2 is that their liquidity risk management has to ensure their ability to fulfil their payment obligations at all times, even under adverse conditions. - 2.
 Accordingly, the internal liquidity adequacy assessment process (ILAAP) plays a key role in the risk management of credit institutions.
-As regards significant institutions established in the Single Supervisory Mechanism (SSM), the ECB expects the ILAAP in accordance with the provisions in Article 86 of the Capital Requirements Directive (CRD IV) to be prudent and conservative.
-The ECB is of the view that sound, effective and comprehensive ILAAPs comprise a clear assessment of the risks to their liquidity, and have well-structured risk governance and risk escalation processes based on a well-thought out and thorough risk strategy which is translated into an effective risk limit system. - In the In the ECB's view, a sound, effective and comprehensive ILAAP is based on two pillars: the economic and the normative perspectives.
+As regards significant institutions established in the Single Supervisory Mechanism (SSM), the ECB expects the ILAAP in accordance with the provisions in Article 86 of the Capital Requirements Directive (CRD IV)3 to be prudent and conservative4.
+The ECB is of the view that sound, effective and comprehensive ILAAPs comprise a clear assessment of the risks to liquidity, and have well-structured risk governance and risk escalation processes based on a well-thought out and thorough risk strategy that is translated into an effective risk limit system. - 3.
+In the ECB's view, a sound, effective and comprehensive ILAAP is based on two pillars: the economic and the normative perspectives.
 Both perspectives are expected to complement and inform each other. - 4.
 The ILAAP is also an important input factor in the SSM Supervisory Review and Evaluation Process (SREP).
-It feeds into SREP assessments of business models, internal governance and overall risk management, and into the risk control assessments of risks to liquidity and the Pillar 2 liquidity determination process. - 5.
-In the SREP, it is acknowledged that a good ILAAP reduces an institution's and its supervisors' uncertainty concerning the risks that the institution is or may be exposed to, and gives supervisors an increased level of confidence in the institution's ability to continue by maintaining an adequate liquidity buffers and stable funding and by managing its risks effectively.
+It feeds into all SREP assessments and into the Pillar 2 liquidity determination process in accordance with the EBA Guidelines on common procedures and methodologies for the SREP. - 5.
+In the SREP, it is acknowledged that a good ILAAP reduces an institution's and its supervisors' uncertainty concerning the risks that the institution is or may be exposed to, and gives supervisors an increased level of confidence in the institution's ability to continue operating by maintaining adequate liquidity buffers and stable funding and by managing its risks effectively.
 This requires the institution, in a forward-looking manner, to ensure that all material risks are identified, effectively managed (using an appropriate combination of quantification and controls) and covered by a sufficient level of high-quality liquidity buffers.

-For the purpose of this Guide, the term "liquidity" covers both liquidity and funding.
+1 For the purpose of this Guide, the term "liquidity" covers both liquidity and funding.